WillHua127/EnzymeFlow/Pretrain/readme.md

 1. Training loggings will be saved into ./logger folder.

-2. Pre-trained model will be saved into ./checkpoint folder.
+2. Pre-trained models will be saved into ./checkpoint folder.

 3. Generated samples will be saved into ./generated folder.